 Milk is a great source of protein and calcium.
 Children and women are encouraged to drink milk for better bone health, but milk can keep men’s bones strong too.
 The vitamin D content may also keep testosterone levels in check.

-Make sure you choose a carton that’s fortified with vitamin D. Choose low-fat or skim versions.
+Make sure you choose milk that’s fortified with vitamin D. Choose low-fat or skim versions.
 They have the same nutrients as whole milk without all of the saturated fat.

 Egg yolks are another rich source of vitamin D. While cholesterol has a bad reputation, egg yolk contains more nutrients than egg whites.
 The cholesterol of egg yolks may even help low T. As long as you don’t have any preexisting cholesterol issues, you can safely eat one egg per day.

 Zinc is an essential nutrient during puberty, and its effects can keep male hormones in check throughout adulthood.
-Men who have low T benefit from taking zinc if they also have zinc deficiencies.
-Oysters are high sources of the mineral zinc, which may help with low T.
+Men who have low T benefit from increasing their zinc intake if they also have zinc deficiencies.
+Oysters are good sources of this mineral.

 - tablets or pills